-Since 1968, Jaguar sat at the pinnacle of the BLMC car giant’s brand portfolio, but Sir William continued to run Jaguar as absolute leader.
-Despite maintaining a board of directors, he took most key decisions himself, but due to a combination of failing health and BLMC’s policy of compulsory retirement he stepped down in March 1972.
+Since 1968, Jaguar sat at the pinnacle of the BLMC car giant’s portfolio, but Sir William continued to run Jaguar as absolute leader.
+Despite maintaining a board of directors, he took most key decisions himself, but due to a combination of failing health and BLMC policy he stepped down in March 1972.

 Lyons set up a small design studio around 1969, but his interest waned as he prepared to take leave, thrusting engineering chief, Bob Knight into the role of de-facto styling leader.
 Knight, a brilliant conceptual engineer but no stylist, was compelled to marshal a cohesive styling team from scratch, with little more than a vague methodology from Jaguar’s enigmatic founder.

-Doug Thorpe was appointed to manage the new studio, remaining Jaguar’s most senior stylist until 1984, but his direct influence remains unclear.
+Doug Thorpe was appointed to manage the new studio, remaining Jaguar’s most senior stylist until 1984.
 Two men would carry out the bulk of the preliminary styling work.
-Chris Greville-Smith, who would later join Austin Rover, and George Thomson, who subsequently led the team at Land-Rover.
+Chris Greville-Smith, who would later join Austin Rover, and George Thomson, who subsequently joined Land-Rover.
 The longest serving Jaguar stylist was Chris Holtum, who ultimately became head of interior design.
 Other notable figures who would contribute to XJ40 included Roger Zimrec, Cliff Ruddell and Keith Helfet.
-Standing on the shoulders of a styling colossus, this small team got to work, amidst a lot of trial and a great deal of error.
+Standing on the shoulders of a styling giant, this small team got to work, amidst a lot of trial and a great deal of error.

-Studies for XJ40 were initiated in late 1972, and once stylists had got some of their more outré ideas out of their systems, they knuckled down.
-Earlier that year, the XJ-S’ visuals had been frozen for production, and unsurprisingly, its influence was keenly felt; initial XJ40 styling studies featuring a similar frontal treatment, incorporating the surfacing and flattened wing crown line that would define the controversial GT’s shape.
+Studies for XJ40 were initiated in late 1972.
+Earlier that year, the XJ-S’ visuals had been frozen for production, and unsurprisingly, its influence was keenly felt – initial XJ40 styling studies featuring a similar frontal treatment, incorporating the surfacing and flattened wing crown line that would define the controversial GT’s shape.